cafeibit/Azure-Data-Engineering/readme.md

   As we will see in a moment, this amounts to a free cache from what is effectively temp files.

     -- Some actions induce in a shuffle.
 Good examples would include the operations `count()` and `reduce(..)`.
-For more details on shuffling, refer to the RDD Programming Guide.
+For more details on shuffling, refer to the <a href="https://spark.apache.org/docs/latest/rdd-programming-guide.html#shuffle-operations">RDD Programming Guide</a>.

 * UnsafeRow (also known as Tungsten Binary Format)